-Considering this, contractors need to be proactive in order to curtail theft and crime on and resulting from the construction site.
-It is recommended that the contractor develop a jobsite security plan prior to commencement of construction.
-This jobsite security plan should take into account protection of the construction site from both internal and external crime elements as well as the protection of surrounding communities from internal crime elements.
+Considering this, contractors need to be proactive in order to curtail theft and crime on and resulting from the construction site (impact management outcome).

 All incidents of theft or other crime should be reported to the South African Police Service, no matter how seemingly insignificant.

-8.15 HERITAGE REQUIREMENTS
+8.14 HERITAGE REQUIREMENTS

 Although no further heritage assessments are required, there is always the possibility of unearthing artefacts and / or remains.
+In the event that any heritage remains are found it must be recorded, documented and report to Heritage Western Cape (impact management outcome).

 As a general principle, the legislation governing Heritage Resources requires the following:

-- Should any heritage remains of potential cultural value be exposed during excavations, these must be immediately reported to the ECO and the Provincial Heritage Resource Authority of the Western Cape, namely Heritage Western Cape in terms of the national Heritage Resources Act (Act No. 25 of 1999).
-Heritage remains uncovered or disturbed during earthworks may not be disturbed further until the necessary approval has been obtained from Heritage Western Cape. - Should any archaeological remains including (but not limited to) fossil bones, fossil shells, coins, indigenous ceramics, colonial ceramics, marine shell heaps, stone artefacts, bone remains, rock art, rock engravings and any antiquity be discovered during construction, they must be immediately reported to the ECO and Heritage Western Cape and not disturbed further until the necessary approval has been obtained. - Should any human remains be uncovered, they must immediately be reported to the ECO and the HWC archaeologist, who can be contacted on (021) 483 9685.
-Construction in the area must cease immediately and the site may not be disturbed further until the necessary approval has been obtained.
+If any heritage remains of potential cultural value be exposed during excavations, these must be immediately reported to the ECO and the Provincial Heritage Resource Authority of the Western Cape, namely Heritage Western Cape in terms of the national Heritage Resources Act (Act No. 25 of 1999).
+Heritage remains uncovered or disturbed during earthworks may not be disturbed further until the necessary approval has been obtained from Heritage Western Cape.

-8.16 METHOD STATEMENTS
+8.15 METHOD STATEMENTS

 Method statements are written submissions by the Contractor to the ECO in response to the requirements of this EMPr or to a request by the ECO.
-The Contractor shall be required to prepare method statements for several specific construction activities and/or environmental management aspects.
+The Contractor must prepare method statements for several specific construction activities and/or environmental management aspects.

-The Contractor shall not commence the activity for which a method statement is required until the ECO has approved the relevant method statement.

-Method statements must be submitted at least five (5) days prior to the date on which approval is required (start of the activity).
+- The Contractor may not commence the activity for which a method statement is required until the ECO has approved the relevant method statement. - Method statements must be submitted at least 5-days prior to the date on which approval is required (start of the activity).
 Failure to submit a method statement may result in suspension of the activity concerned until such time as a method statement has been submitted and approved.

-An approved method statement shall not absolve the Contractor from any of his obligations or responsibilities in terms of the contract.
+An approved method statement does not absolve the Contractor from any of his obligations or responsibilities in terms of the contract.
 However, any damage caused to the environment through activities undertaken without an approved method statement shall be rehabilitated at the contractor's cost.